dbdesign-students-spring2024/8-pandas-exploration-Vighnesh2822000/README.md

 1. Click the `...` icon next to the words, "Source Control" and select "Push" to perform the git `push` action.
 This will upload your work to your repository on GitHub.com.

 ![Pushing work in Visual Studio Code](./images/vscode_stage_commit_push.png)

+- .head(limit), .tail(limit), .sample(limit) functions to show some data from the dataset in series!!